-Students who decide to cancel their residence application for fall will be notified when the residence application for winter is open.
-An application for winter residence will open early this fall for students to apply.
+An application for winter residence will be open early this fall for students to apply.
+Students who have decided to cancel their residence application for fall will be notified when the residence application for winter is open.
 Please note we cannot guarantee residence to students who deferred their offer to January.